peiyeliu/chemrxn-cleaner/paper.md

 # State of the Field

-Reaction-ML workflows in academia and industry rely heavily on data sources such as the USPTO patents dataset, curated proprietary corpora, or structured records from the Open Reaction Database.
-While several libraries provide downstream modeling components (e.g., reaction prediction architectures, graph neural networks), few open-source tools directly address the *data preparation* stage.
+Reaction-ML workflows in academia and industry rely heavily on data sources such as the USPTO patents dataset([@schwaller2021prediction]), curated proprietary corpora ([@Open_Reaction_Database_Project_The_Open_Reaction]), or structured records from the Open Reaction Database (see [@Kearnes2021]).
+While several libraries provide downstream modeling components (e.g., reaction prediction architectures, graph neural networks, see [@Thakkar2020; @Kannas2022; @Genheden2023; @Wigh2024]), few open-source tools directly address the *data preparation* stage.
 Most publications either write custom scripts or use ad hoc pipelines that are rarely reusable across datasets.

 chemrxn-cleaner complements existing chemistry toolkits (e.g., RDKit, ord-schema) by focusing explicitly on dataset ingestion, cleaning, and transformation.
 Its registry-based loader system enables flexible support for new formats, and its filter stack design allows users to encode domain-specific rules—for example, excluding reactions with forbidden elements, filtering by SMILES length, or applying similarity-based criteria.
 The package therefore helps standardize workflows that are currently duplicated across many research groups.